tulip-control/polytope/doc/tutorial.md

 ## Functions

-A couple of functions are available:
+An incomplete list of additional functions besides those described above:

 - `is_empty`
 - `is_fulldim`